-Back then, the Internet was just in its infancy and there was little advice or career coaching that happened and I wished I could have had a few giants giving me their pearls of wisdom as I began my career.
+Back then, the Internet was just in its infancy and there was little advice or career coaching that was available and I wished I could have had a few giants (like Bill Gates) giving me their pearls of wisdom as I began my career.

 This coupled with numerous other uncertainties, including the current economic conditions, can sometimes create anxiety and stress for many young university graduates.

 This might interest you: How Graduates Can Get Ahead by Jack and Suzy Welch